Critical Update: New Immigration Protections for Lebanese Nationals

 Expert legal support for your U.S. immigration processes with our experienced attorneys in Dallas, Texas.
 Reliable service with 98% success rate serving clients nationwide.

-Attorney Hasan Alaz is licensed to practice law in the State of Missouri.
-The firm's practice is limited to matters of federal immigration and nationality law, which permits representation of clients before federal agencies and courts throughout the United States and abroad.
+Attorney Hasan Alaz is licensed to practice law in the State of Missouri and the State of Texas.
+The firm provides legal services in corporate law, immigration and nationality law, and estate planning, which permits representation of clients before federal agencies and courts throughout the United States and abroad.

-Representation does not extend to matters governed by state law.
 This website is for informational purposes only and does not constitute legal advice.
 Viewing this site or contacting our firm does not create an attorney-client relationship.